attilaoroszdev/lazyadmin/src/res/configuration-guide.md

 * For menu-entries the number will mark the tab position.
 This means that between `_menu0` and _`endmenu0` are all the menu entries of the first tab, `_menu1` and `_endmenu1` mark the second tab, etc. (This is the reason the maximum number of tabs is 9)

+| <br />

 * For sub-menu entries two numbers will mark the tab position and the menu position (these are two single digits written together.
 This is the reason the maximum number of menu entries is 9.)
-For example between `_submenu00` and `_endsubmenu00` you will find submenu entries for the first menuitem on the first tab, while e.g. `_submenu21` and `_endsubmenu21` mark the boundaries for the sub-menu items of the second menuentry on the third tab, etc.
+For example between `_submenu00` and `_endsubmenu00` you will find submenu entries for the first tab, first menuitem (`tab 0`, `item 0`), while e.g. `_submenu21` and `_endsubmenu21` mark the boundaries for the sub-menu items of third tab, second menuitem (`tab 2`, `item 1`), etc.

+| <br />

 * Descriptors follow a similar pattern: `_descmenu0` will correspond with `_menu0`, holding their descriptors, while `_descsubmenu21` will hold descriptors of `_submenu21`

 The menu entries should be on their own line.
 Each new line means a new menu entry.
-TO have a descriptor line correspond with a menue ntry, place it on the same position.
+To have a descriptor line correspond with a menu entry, place it on the same position.
 Consider the following example:

 | `menu3`
 | `First menuitem on the fourth tab`